 So many great suggestions and detailed answers, that I felt it was time to re-address the whole sunscreen issue.

 Like it our not, sunscreen is a necessity that should be implemented into your daily family skin care routine.
 When it comes to sun protection, I take it very seriously.
 With a history of skin cancer in my family, I have been seeing a dermatologist from a young age and know the dangers of the sun.

-Thankfully, I found a few gems today through suggestions and they are easily available at Well.ca.
+Thankfully, I found a few through suggestions and they are easily available at Well.ca.
 This is the first time I’m plugging this affiliate I have.
 And I’m telling you because I want to be honest.
-I figured it was as good a time as any to announce my affiliation, given this is such an important topic and need for all us mamas protecting our families from the sun.
+I figured it was as good a time as any to announce my affiliation, given this is such an important topic for all us mamas, protecting our families from the sun.

-I recently purchased the Ombrelle SPF 50+ 100% mineral for kids and so far we are really enjoying it.
+- I recently purchased the Ombrelle SPF 50+ 100% mineral for kids and so far we enjoy it.
 It goes on smooth with a slight white tint to it, but it fades it pretty well.
 Also, it is fragrant free, which I appreciate.

 If your kids are complaining or if you don’t feel the need for protecting yourself, here are 13 tips for being sunscreen savvy:

 - Look for a sunscreen that is paraben-free.
 Some mark it right on the front of the bottle, while others you will have to read the fine print to be sure.

 - UVA and UVB is needed – There are two types of ultraviolet rays that we need to protect ourselves from.
 UVA rays are the cause of premature aging and wrinkles.
 UVB rays can give a delayed tan and sunburn.
 Both rays are harmful to the skin and can cause skin cancers, so you need to find a sunscreen that will protect from both UVA and UVB rays, also known as a broad spectrum.